Frequently Asked Questions

 How do I know if you can work in my budget?

 It’s best to have a consultation so we can make sure our partnership is a great fit for both parties.
 Factories won’t take single garments or items, and most new brands need at least six items for a factory to take their collection.
-A new brand can rarely launch for less than 30,000 euro.
+A new brand can rarely launch for less than 25,000 euro.

 What do these services cost?

 Sampling per piece is 3-4 times the cost of the unit price.
 So, we start at bidding you a unit price, then samples can sometimes be estimated.
 Some factories don’t even tell us sampling ahead of time - it costs what it costs.
 It is not uncommon for high quality samples to cost between 1200 and 3000 euro each.
 We can never give sample pricing upfront until our sample makers have studied your garments and understood the complexity of the construction.
 We can give you an estimated range upfront and can confirm the exact sample price once your designs have been carefully reviewed.
-In our experience, most samples in the EU range anywhere from €400-€1200 more or less.
-The pricing always includes small alterations and edits based on the client’s feedback from their fitting.
+In our experience, most samples in Italy range anywhere from €300-€600 more or less.
+The pricing can include small alterations and edits or not based on the client’s feedback from their fitting and what types of changes are required.
 We also can give you an estimated price per unit range for production before sampling, but can only confirm the exact price per unit for production until after the sample has been completed so that labor time can be calculated accurately.
-Some factories require patterns, some create them - that is to be discussed.
-Sourcing, however, requires generally a lot of man hours so sourcing starts at 350 euro per garment or accessory design, and tech packs are around 400 euro, because we use the best digital artisans.
-Creative design is around 1,000 euro per item, depending upon complexity, and marketing is around 85 euro per hour - a single collection retainer around 8,000 euro, which spans over several months, to get to launch.
+Creative design is around 1,000 euro per item, depending upon complexity.
 It’s best to scope a project for estimates, but please note we get paid for services rendered and do not participate in start-up trade, cap tables, work for shares, or board seats.
 We also do not give out free advice which has taken decades to acquire so kindly understand our fees are fair as our service is actually quite rare.

 What if I only want design work, not production?